 A few minutes after and what’s left is a plate of bones!
 Dessert follows.

-Philippine ice cream flavors has finally landed in this city of boring tongues.
+Philippine ice cream flavors has finally landed in this city.
 Magnolia ice cream tubs are now available at some of Vienna’s Asian shops.
 I was accidentally at an Asian shop during the first few days of their arrival so I bought Ube Macapuno (purple yam and sweetened, shredded young coconut meat).
 My kids love ube so it was a total hit!
 There’s also plain ube and quezo (cheese)…

 I later on learned from a friend that at the Asian shop near them, Rocky Road is offered.
 I let out a loud outcry.
 I love Rocky Road ice cream and I haven’t tasted it for almost a decade!
 Well, a year actually. hihi.
 My friend lives quite far from us so there’s no way that I could get some….well maybe there is but I’m just lazy.
 So to satisfy my cravings I made some all by myself.

 Salmon roe (ikura) for sushi is prepared by soaking them in soy sauce and Japanese rice wine (sake).
 The process helps in removing the strong fishy flavor and makes the texture of the roe smoother and lighter.
 Each individual roe remains swollen, lightens up in color, and the texture becomes more enjoyable to the palate.

 If you think that the taste of the roe is too overpowering, just add quail eggs and cucumber slices to neutralize the flavor.